Your Wedding Photography – what happens on the day

 I ask in advance if you want any ‘first looks’.
-Perhaps the people you are getting ready with haven’t seen your dress yet.
+Perhaps the people you are getting ready with haven’t seen your dress or suit yet.
 It can be such a special moment to reveal this to them once you are ready.
 Be sure to have some tissues at the ready though, they are usually real tear jerkers (for me too).

 If I have to drive to the venue, I like to leave before you, at least 20 or 30 minutes earlier.
 This gives me the opportunity to photograph the venue, set the scene, record details in the ceremony area and of course, those shots of your husband or wife to be, waiting nervously for your arrival.